State of Washington Classified Job Specification

 Assists other staff, contractors and vendors with marine vessel and shore side structure maintenance and repair work;

 Responds to emergencies such as vessel mechanical breakdowns and oil spills;

 Knowledge and Abilities

-Ability to: supervise marine engine technicians or inmates; estimate materials, time and personnel needed to complete job; use mechanic's tools and equipment; follow oral and written instructions; keep logs; perform heavy work in all kinds of weather.
+Ability to: supervise incarcerated worker crews; estimate materials, time and personnel needed to accomplish essential task; use mechanic's tools and equipment needed to accomplish work; follow oral and written instructions; maintain logs and records; use Microsoft Office products; perform work in all weather conditions.

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

 Class Specification History